 CONCLUSION: Using single-shot low-dose dexamethasone in a mixture with levobupivacaine results in prolonged analgesia duration and less analgesic use compared with levobupivacaine alone.

 The Abstract must not exceed 250 words and should not contain references or abbreviations.
 It should be comprehensible to the non-specialist medical reader.
-The purpose of the investigation, the basic procedures, the main findings and the principal conclusions should be clearly stated.
+The purpose of the investigation, the basic procedures, the main findings, and the principal conclusions should be clearly stated.
 Submission of structured abstracts is encouraged.

-Three to five Keywords should be listed after the abstract.
+Three to five keywords should be listed after the abstract.
 These should be taken from the Index Medicus Thesaurus of Medical Subject Headings (MeSH) whenever possible.

 You can find MeSH terms here.

-The Introduction should describe the background and rationale for the study in a way which is comprehensible to the general medical reader.
+The Introduction should describe the background and rationale for the study in a way that is comprehensible to the general medical reader.
 Abbreviations used in the text must be explained at their first appearance.